mlda-weiren/mlda-dlw/README.md

 This is a documentation of all our files from the project!

 ## Goals
+Covid-19 has caused much inconvenience in our lives and affected everyone in one way or another.
+The outbreak of the virus, followed by the safe distancing measures has resulted in one of the worst economic downturn.

+Known for being a technology hub, Singapore excels in using technology to improve ourselves.
-We aims improve business continuity in this COVID-19 climate.
-This which in turn to stimulate the economy.
+We aim to leaverage on artificial intelligence to improve business continuity and economic resilience in Singapore.
-Our project focus on make Safe Entry more convient for all by making the process more labor efficient
+One main industry that has taken a big hit especially during the Circuit Breaker is the retail industry.
+With the easing of measures, we want to further assist them to increase their business sales.

+More details are in the proposal

-Benefits
+## Benefits
-- removing the psychological barrier of wanting to enter a retail store due to the hassle from Safe Entry
+- removing the psychological barrier for shoppers to enter a retail store due to the hassle from Safe Entry
+- reducing unnecessary manpower allocation at an area that's already limited by the holding capactiy
+- Providing an easier contact tracing methods when phase 3 of Circuit Breaker arrives (when measures on larger events are loosen)
+  This could be a possible driver for an early phase 3 as necessary technologies are available for monitoring the cases.
+## Other Benefits
+- More precise contact tracing with the already exisiting physical security measures